ekmolloy/stamps-tutorial/tutorial.md

 Part III: Phylogenetic (Abundance) Profiling with TIPP
 ------------------------------------------------------
-All prior analyses are on 16S -- which is not a single copy marker.
-TIPP can also be used for phylogenetic (abundance) profiling by using a set of marker genes.
+All prior analyses are on 16S, which is not a single copy.
+TIPP can be used for phylogenetic (abundance) profiling by using a collection of marker genes as reference alignments and trees.
 First, BLAST is used to identify whether a read is a match for a specific marker gene.
 If so, TIPP is used to classify the read.
 To run this analysis (in the future), create an output directory,
 ```
 mkdir TIPP-COGS-95-SRR059420
 mkdir TIPP-COGS-95-SRR059420/markers